On The Rocks, With Salt: A Guide To Margaritas In Columbia SC

 A local go-to for unique tacos, chips, dips and craft cocktails, Cantina 76 knows how to shake up a good margarita—both traditionally and with a twist.
 If you want something simple, refreshing and authentic, order up the self-titled Cantina Margarita.
 Fresh lime juice, agave nectar and your choice of tequila are chilled + served straight with a salted rim and a lime slice.
 The classics are the classics for a reason, right?
 If you feel like mixing it up a bit, we recommend the Prickly Pear (if you’re cravin’ something sweet + sour) or the Jalapeno Margarita (if you like your margs to pack a punch).

 A hip spot for fusion grub in the heart of Five Points, Publico has a vast selection of margaritas for every taste—from the beloved traditional margarita to a pineapple margarita served in a hollowed out fresh pineapple.
 Stop by on Mondays for $4 margs, don’t miss Sunday Funday brunch and if you can’t choose just one margarita, pick several to sip on with a margarita flight.
 Yep, you read that correctly—margarita flights are a thing.
-Our personal favorites are the blueberry and watermelon, but you do you, boo.
+Our personal favorites are the blueberry and watermelon.

-A new kid on the Vista block, COA specializes in tapas and artisan tequilas.
+Over in the Vista, COA specializes in tapas and artisan tequilas.
 With more than 20 creative cocktails to sip and delicious, memorable bites (try the ceviche and the bone marrow and thank us later), this agaveria has quickly built a loyal following of locals + visitors alike.
 For a knock-your-socks-off sip, try the Smokey Piña—made with Mezcal Sombra, pineapple, honey, chipotle, lime and Hellfire Bitters.
 And if you’re feelin’ something a little untraditional but still simple, go for the Margarita Fresca… made with Lunazul Blanco, citrus mix and your choice from a variety of fresh fruit and herbs.
 We recommend the mango, though, and are fairly sure it can’t be beat.

 Arguably the most authentic Mexican cuisine in the Columbia region, Real Mexico has a band of loyal followers that keep coming back for noteworthy eats that are nothing short of the real deal.
-Of course, the ‘ritas are no exception—from a frozen classic in a chilled glass the size of a small country to Corona-ritas and on-the-rocks concoctions.
+Of course, the ‘ritas are no exception—from a frozen classic in an impressively large chilled glass to Corona-ritas and on-the-rocks concoctions.
 However, we recommend ordering up a pitcher to share with your squad—we have a feeling you’ll want to stay a while.

 While Motor Supply isn’t known specifically for its tequila libations, the restaurant’s head barman, Josh Streetman, is nothing short of a magician when it comes to artfully crafting cocktails.
 Thus, just ask him to whip you up the marg of your dreams and we are sure you’ll leave grinning ear-to-ear.
 You also might stumble upon a margarita on the seasonal menu (like a spiced cucumber peach margarita for summertime or even the occasional scotch marg), so make sure to ask when you get settled in!